a-flyleaf/ygbtdm/story/colorscript.md

 ## technical notes
 - The page does *not* scale to fit your browser.
 For best reading, resize your viewing window so **at least one image** can fit horizontally onscreen at a time.
 	- Ideally you can only see **one row at a time**, too.
 (Theoretically this could be forced via page layout, debating whether or not to actually commit....)
+		- ok note to self: as a reading experience I like the contained look a LOT more, guarantees no early-visibility spoilerage and just feels more like a movie. but for *making* the thing this sucks absolute ass and the full page is highly preferrable :V
 - Coded with pixel measurements, including font size, and subsequently behaves more like a PDF than a responsive webpage.

 ## the actual colorscripts